Alabama Court Records

 Suppose you plead GUILTY to an Alabama state traffic ticket.
 In that case, you have consented to accept responsibility for the violation and agree to associated penalties, including fines, fees, and surcharges arising from this plea.
 You have also consented to waive your right to challenge the ticket in court.

-You also have the option of requesting a mitigation hearing and having your fine reduced or other actions taken in place of paying the full ticket fine.
+You can also request a mitigation hearing and have your fine reduced or other actions taken instead of paying the full ticket fine.
 To request a mitigation hearing, follow the instructions on the ticket.
 It may require appearing on the due date and entering the plea.
-Decisions made by the judge at the mitigation hearing cannot be appealed.
+Decisions made by the judge at the mitigation hearing cannot be appealed:

 - Respond to the ticket in person, via phone, or by email (you may need to provide the citation number, full name, and date of birth) before the due date indicated on the ticket.

-- If you choose to pay your fine, you can also do so in person, via mail, or online.
+- If you pay your fine, you can also do so in person, via mail, or online.

-- If your citation necessitates a court appearance, then this may be done on the date and time stated in the citation.
+- If your citation requires a court appearance, this may be made on the date and time stated in the citation.

-- You may be allowed, by the judge, to plead to a lesser charge or take an Alabama Defensive Driving Course to have the ticket dismissed.
+- The judge may allow you to plead to a lesser charge or take an Alabama Defensive Driving Course to have the ticket dismissed.
 This is usually restricted to first-time offenders.

 Contesting a Traffic Ticket in Alabama

-- You may be required to appear in court on your due date to enter your plea.
+- You may be required to enter your plea in court on your due date.
 This is not necessarily the trial date, and you might need to appear more times to receive your verdict and sentencing (if necessary).

 What to Expect in an Alabama Traffic Court